coruscateor/corlib/README.md

 ### GapFillingCounter

-Increments a number returning "gap" mumbers, numbers that are reported to be no longer "be in use", first.
+Increments a number returning "gap" numbers, numbers that are reported to be no longer "be in use", first.

 ### Getter Setter Caller Macros